Short on time? Here’s the best parental control app for Windows:

 Can’t I just use built-in parental controls on Windows?

-Windows comes with built-in parental controls called Family Safety, but I don’t recommend using them — while it has many features, most of them don’t work well.
+Windows comes with built-in parental controls called Family Safety, but I don’t recommend using it — while it has many features, most of them don’t work well.
 What’s more, web filtering only works on Edge, so your kids can use unsupported browsers to access inappropriate sites (you can block them using the app filtering feature, but it’s time-consuming because it’s not user-friendly).

 I honestly think you’re much better off using a premium parental app like Qustodio — it provides excellent web and app filtering on Windows, and also comes with time limits, scheduling, in-depth activity reports, and even a dedicated YouTube monitoring feature.